pjdip/Philip-DiPaula-OSU-bootcamp-hwk12/Assignment_Provided_Files/README.md

 Build a command-line application that at a minimum allows the user to:

-  * Add departments, roles, employees
+  * Add 1departments, 1roles, 1employees

-  * View departments, roles, employees
+  * View 1departments, 1roles, 1employees

-  * Update employee roles
+  * Update employee 1roles

 Bonus points if you're able to:

-  * Update employee managers
+  * 1Update employee managers

-  * View employees by manager
+  * 1View employees by manager

-  * Delete departments, roles, and employees
+  * Delete 1departments, 1roles, and 1employees

   * View the total utilized budget of a department -- ie the combined salaries of all employees in that department